THE BOARD

 SECRETARY | MARKETING@I-NOMA.ORG

-Chelsea Jackson-Greene, NCIDQ, NOMA, is an Interior Designer II at Perkins&Will Chicago.
+Chelsea Jackson-Greene, NCIDQ, NOMA, WELL AP, LEED GA is an Interior Designer III at Perkins&Will Chicago.
 In addition to her functional role, Chelsea is the Co-Lead of the Perkins&Will Chicago studio’s J.E.D.I.
 (Justice, Equity, Diversity, and Inclusion) team.
 Her role includes executing and tailoring firmwide J.E.D.I. goals and initiatives to the Chicago studio while also ideating, organizing, and implementing events, projects and sub-committees that align with J.E.D.I. topics and objectives.
 Looking for likeminded professional organizations and initiatives outside of her work, Chelsea joined I-NOMA in Fall of 2022.

 Prior to joining Perkins&Will, Chelsea worked in historic preservation, multi-family and commercial development, hospitality and education design during her time working in Georgia.
 Chelsea has also previously served as the Vice-Chairwoman of the board for the Savannah Historic Preservation Commission.

 Chelsea obtained her BFA in Interior Design from Savannah College of Art and Design in 2017 where she also minored in Architectural History and Design for Sustainability.
-Chelsea holds a Certificate from New England College in Creative Placemaking and is currently pursuing additional accreditation in both LEED and WELL.
+Chelsea also holds a Certificate from New England College in Creative Placemaking.
 Chelsea’s areas of interest include user and community health and wellbeing, social justice, design equity and cultural competency and asset preservation.

 Treasurer | finance@i-noma.org